Anderson Stevenson Wilke Funeral Home notices for Thursday, March 5, 2020

 SATURDAY

-FAZENBAKER, Inezjune L. “Inez," age 85, of Helena, passed away Monday, March 2, 2020.
-A service celebrating Inez’s life will be held at 1:30 p.m. on Saturday, March 7, at Covenant United Methodist Church, 2330 E. Broadway St., in Helena.
+FAZENBAKER, Inezjune L. “Inez”, age 85 of Helena passed away Monday, March 2, 2020.
+A service celebrating Inez’s life will be held at 1:30 pm on Saturday, March 7th at Covenant United Methodist Church, 2330 E. Broadway St., in Helena.
 A reception will immediately follow the service.
 Please visit www.aswfuneralhome.com to offer a condolence to the family or to share a memory of Inez.

 Post a comment as